 The drive from Manistee to Traverse City was scenic, two-lane, with buildings, sundry and various, scattered along the route.

-Traverse City.
+where can i buy prednisolone for dogs in uk Traverse City.
 A dream come true.
 Big snow.
 Maybe approaching two feet.
 Drifted and blowing and falling.
 Apparently a very big tourist area, especially in the summer.
 There were many shops, restaurants, motels, and two good-sized, nice shopping malls.
 I had the antifreeze checked and it was set for 34 below (should be adequate); I also had dry gas added to the gas tank.

 DAY TWO: